Powerlearnproject/se-assignment-4-github-and-visual-studio-makgolanethandy/README.md

 - Branches- A parallel version of your code that is contained within the repository, but does not affect the primary or main branch.
 Allows developers to create a space where they can test their codes without affecting the main branch.

-ProcesS
+Process
 - Navigate to Your Repository on GitHub
 - Click on the "Branch: main" dropdown.
 - Type a new branch name in the "Find or create a branch" field.
 - Press "Enter" to create the new branch.

-- To make chnages, Navigate to the newly created branch in your repository.
+- To make changes, Navigate to the newly created branch in your repository.
 - Click on the file you want to edit.
 - Make your changes directly in the GitHub editor.
 - Add a commit message describing your changes.